DMIT-2018/Take-Home-Exercises-Jan-2023/OLTP_Integrated/README.md

 [Back to Exercises](../README.md)

 ----
-Given the following user-interface form, using your transaction service methods (or methods supplied), create a work web page that will allow a user to enter picking information and send it to your class library for recording on the database.
+Given the following user-interface form, using your transaction service methods (or methods supplied), create a working web page that will allow a user to enter picking information and send it to your class library for recording on the database.
 Create a second page that will take in an order id and return the order id, picker id, picked date, subtotal, gst and a collection of orderlist details for the order id.
 The second page will display the data.
 Follow the guidance and examples given by your instructor for your integrating your service method with the web form.